swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 done for basic authentication, but with `token` as the login/username and the access token as the password.

-For example, a `.netrc` entry would look like:
+For example, a netrc entry would look like:

 ```
 machine example-registry.com